ivopavlov87/backend_auth/README.md

 Strongly recommended that you have [Postgres.app](https://postgresapp.com/), [Homebrew](https://brew.sh/), and [Redis](https://redis.io/) installed on your system for best results as this is configured to take advantage of them.

-**Note**: This is still a work in progress and I will be adding more to it in the coming weeks/months.
-Will be trying to keep it up to date as best I can.
-Things I will be adding:
+**Note**: This is not a complete work, and this is meant to be a template.
+Feel free to clone this repo and use it as boiler-plate code.
-- Integrated RSpec

 ##### Current Top Level Tech Verisons:
   - Ruby: 3.2.0